Assessment for Dyscalculia

 SEND Pathways Multiplication flip-grid

-As maths-related anxiety is a factor which is always considered when assessing for dyscalculia, this would also be explored during the screening process.
+Also, as maths-related anxiety is a factor which is always considered when assessing for dyscalculia, this would also be explored during the screening process.
 Steve Chinn, a leading expert on Dyscalculia in the UK, presents some interesting information on ‘maths anxiety’ on his website, which is worth a look if this might apply to you or your child!

-• cognitive ability assessments
+• Various cognitive ability assessments e.g. non-verbal and spatial reasoning

-• worded maths problem tasks
+• Worded maths/reasoning problem tasks

 Costs: